Heavy rain in Dunedin puts Army on standby

 Dunedin and North Otago residents are being urged to watch for rapidly rising streams and rivers, surface flooding and slips after MetService issued a heavy rain warning for those areas today and tomorrow.

-Dunedin residents could expect up to 90mm of rain between 7am today and 9am tomorrow, with peak rates of up to 15mm per hour, a MetService spokesman said.
+In addition to the 20 to 30mm of rain which had already accumulated, Dunedin could expect a further 60 to 90mm until 11am on Wednesday, with peak rates of 10 to 15mm per hour, a MetService spokesman said.

-North Otago could expect up to 130mm of rain between 6am today and 8am tomorrow, especially inland, again with peak rates of up to 15mm per hour.
+North Otago would also experience periods of heavy rain.
+In addition to the 30 to 40mm which has already fallen, a further 60 to 90mm was forecast until 8am tomorrow, at peak rates of 10 to 15mm per hour.

 Heavy rain was also forecast for Clutha until 1pm tomorrow.